Come hear updates on the recent Request for Information and give your input on next steps:

 Sign up for email updates here.

 The Cranston Street Armory Reuse Plan is an ongoing process led by the State of Rhode Island and a Steering Committee made up of community members and other stakeholders.
 The goal of the study is to develop a roadmap for the State to work with private partners to return the historic armory to active use.

-Businesses, developers, and organizations that are interested in becoming the primary occupant of the armory are encouraged to respond to the Request For Information.
-Proposals are due 01/25/2019.
+Businesses, developers, and organizations that are interested in becoming the primary occupant of the armory responded to a Request For Information in January 2019.

 We also want to hear from community organizations interested in using a smaller amount of space or time in the armory.
 Let us know what your interests are here!

 To learn about the progress of the reuse study so far, read our interim report on the state of the armory here [PDF].

 Stay up-to-date on the latest with the Armory!

 Read more in our November update here [pdf].